dtmddx/LearningDeepLearning/DeepLearning.md

 Next, we slide that window over and continue the process.
 There will be some overlap, you can determine how much you want, you just do not want to be skipping an pixels, of course.

 [image]
-Now you continue this process until you've covered the entire image, and then you will have a fearuemap.
+Now you continue this process until you've covered the entire image, and then you will have a featuremap.
 Typically the fearuemap is just more pixel values, just a very simplified one:

+Form here, we do pooling.
+Let's say our convolution gave us (I forgot to put a number in the 2nd row's most right square, assume it's 3 or less):
+The most common form of pooling is "max pooling," where we simple take the maximum value in the window, and that becomes the new value for that region.
+We continue this process, until we've pooled, and have something like:

+Each convolution and pooling step is a hidden layer.
+After this, we have a fully connected layer, followed by the output layer.
+The fully connected layer is your typical neural network type of layer, and same with the output layer.
+Conv + Pool = HL Hidden Layer

+import tensorflow as tf
+from tensorflow.keras.datasets import cifar10
+from tensorflow.keras.preprocessing.image import ImageDataGeneator

+# Analyzing Models with TensorBoard - Deep Learning basics with Python, TensorFlow and Keras p.4

+Welcome to part 4 of the Deep Learning basics with Python, TensorFlow, and Keras tutorial series.
+In this part, what we're going to be talking about is TensorBoard.
+TensorBoard is a handy application that allows you to view aspects of your model, or models, in your browser.

+The way that we use TensorBoard with Keras is via Keras callback.
+There are actually quit a few Keras callbacks, and you can make your own.
+Definitely check the others out: Keras callbacks.
+For example, Model Checkpoint is another useful one.
+For now, however, we're going to be focused on the Tensor Board callback.

+To begin, we need to add the following to our imports:

+> from tensorflow.keras.callbacks import TensorBoard

+Now we want to make our TensorBoard callback object:
+> NAME = "Cat-vs-dogs-CNN"
+> tensorboard = TensorBoard(log_dir="log/{}".format*NAME))

+Eventually, you will want to get a little more custom with your NAME, but this will do for now.
+So this will save the model's training data to logs/NAME, which can then be read by TensorBoard.